mupat/alkaa/README.md

-#dev environment
-Repo to easily bootstrap a mac
+Dev environment repo to easily bootstrap a mac

 ## use on mac
 ```